sungroup-sjtu/AIMS_ML/README.md

 ```
 *Note that if you train the model with **morgan1** or **morgan** fingerprint, you should use **predefinedmorgan1** or **predefinedmorgan** to predict*

+## Useful scripts
+These scripts are located at directory `scripts`

-* Generate similar structures for those molecules with sad results (Currently only support hydrocarbon)
+* Generate similar structures for those molecules which give depressing results (Currently only support hydrocarbon)
 ```
 ../scripts/gen-similar.py out/error-0.1.txt
 ```